-A: In preparation for transition, ITS support staff will require elevated system access accounts (Domain Administrator credentials).
-Personnel with such access may be current agency employees selected for continued State service in ITS.
+A: In preparation for the transition, ITS support staff will require elevated system access accounts (Domain Administrator credentials).
+Personnel with such access may be current agency employees selected for continued state service with ITS.
 ITS will verify system access, backup status, system health, and ensure normal maintenance.
 ITS will establish common system tools across all infrastructure to ensure consistent management for all agencies.
 For assistance or questions related to system access or password management, please contact the ITS Chief of Operations, Jon Pope, at firstname.lastname@example.org (208-605-4069).

 Statutes and Executive Orders

 I.C.
 67-827 Coordination of Policy and Programs – Information Technology Services and Cybersecurity

 I.C.
 67-828 Office of Information Technology Services May Charge and Receive Payment for Certain Services to Units of State Government – Appropriation